pietgeursen/conways_c/README.md

 ## Learning objectives

+- Pointers and pointer syntax
-- understand the difference between passing values by copy of by reference.
+- Understand the difference between passing values by copy of by reference.
-- intro to memory management and use the `malloc` function.
+- Intro to memory management and use the `malloc` function.
-- get comfortable with the two step process of compiling and running and the errors that can happen at each stage.
-- define and call functions in c.
-- write code against tests written in the google-test framework.
+- Do some reading on stack vs heap memory (extra)

 ## Pointers and pointer syntax.